evhub/claude-here/README.md

 ### `breakpoint`

 `breakpoint` additionally supports some optional arguments:
+- `msg` can be set to a string that will be included in the information sent to Claude.
+- `just_gather_info=True` will gather information to send to Claude later (on an uncaught exception or `breakpoint` without `just_gather_info=True`) without actually launching Claude or the `base_debugger`.
 - `base_debugger` determines the debugger to call in addition to launching Claude.
 Defaults to the previous `breakpoint` handler, which by default is [`pdb.set_trace`](https://docs.python.org/3/library/pdb.html).
-- `just_gather_info=True` will gather information to send to Claude later (on an uncaught exception or `breakpoint` without `just_gather_info=True`) without actually launching Claude or the `base_debugger`.

 ### environment variables